ucl-casa-ce/dabo/README.md

 # :incoming_envelope: DaBo :incoming_envelope:

-## Data in a Box <br> A Simple, Customizable MQTT Publisher for Dummy Multi-Room Environmental Data
+## Data in a Box <br> A Simple, Customizable MQTT Publisher for Synthetic Multi-Room Environmental Data

 ## Description
 DaBo, from the Latin "I will give", is a simple MQTT publisher based on [Eclipse Paho-MQTT](https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html) to provide dummy data for temperature, CO2, and light on/off over 24 hours.
 The data is randomized and follows a simple sine wave, so it does not reflect any real-case scenario or real data (for now...).
 Over the 24 hours, the temperature and CO2 reach their highest values at noon and their lowest at midnight, then repeat.
-Light is also randomized every 10 cycles.
-It should be used solely to demonstrate data visualization when real data is unavailable.
+Light is also randomised every 10 cycles.
+It should be used solely to demonstrate data visualisation when real data is unavailable.
-All of this is nicely dockerized and controlled by [Docker Compose](https://docs.docker.com/compose/).
+All of this is nicely Dockerized and controlled by [Docker Compose](https://docs.docker.com/compose/).

 ## Usage